brandonsalter/From-Scratch-Logistic-Regression/README.md

 Classification of the Wisconsin breast cancer dataset, available from Scikit-Learn.

-For an in depth discussion of the methadology, results, and underlying math, see the document "Regression Analysis Final Project.pdf" included in this repository.
+For an in-depth discussion of the methadology, results, and underlying math, see the document "Regression Analysis Final Project.pdf" included in this repository.